starlitriver/starlitriver.github.io/content/biology/cellular respiration.md

 The Krebs cycle (also the citric acid cycle) is a series of reactions in cellular respiration used to release the energy stored in nutrients.

-Occurs in the mitochondrion matrix.
+Occurs in the mitochondrial matrix.

+Pyruvate is converted to acetyl CoA, which enters the cycle.

 Input:
+- 2 acetyl CoA (converted from pyruvate)
+- 6 NAD⁺
-- pyruvate
+- 2 FAD

 Output:
-- carbon dioxide
+- 4 carbon dioxide
+- 2 ATP
+- 6 NADH
+- 2 FADH₂

 ## electron transport chain

 An electron transport chain (ETC) is a series of protein complexes and molecules that transfer electrons from electron donors to electron acceptors via redox reactions.

-Occurs in the mitochondrion cristae.
+Occurs in the mitochondrion cristae (foldings in the middle).

 Input:
 - oxygen
+- 10 NADH
+- 2 FADH₂

 Output:
 - water
-- about 26 to 28 ATP per glucose
+- 26 to 28 ATP
+- NAD⁺
+- FAD